SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   You can override a failable initializer with a nonfailable initializer, but not the other way around.
+   You can override a failable initializer with a nonfailable initializer but not the other way around.

 .. assertion:: youCannotOverrideANonFailableInitializerWithAFailableInitializer